alrieckert/lazarus/examples/dockmanager/README.txt

 - persistent layouts with special form handling

-In contrast to MiniIDE this project only uses dockable forms, floating in a hostsite that allows to dock multiple forms together.
+In contrast to MiniIDE this project only uses dockable forms, floating in a hostsite that allows one to dock multiple forms together.
 An editor form only is one of such forms, special only in the save/reload of its content.
 An elastic site is created only for the MainBar, to allow for monolithic (single-form) layouts.